stevekochscience/sqlschool/_posts/2014-01-04-logical-operators.markdown

      WHERE artist IN ('Taylor Swift', 'Usher', 'Ludacris')

 <div class="practice-prob">
   Write a query that shows all of the entries for Elvis and M.C.
 Hammer.
 Hint: M.C.
-Hammer is actually on the list under multiple names.
+Hammer is actually on the list under multiple names, so you may need to first write a query to figure out exactly how M.C.
+Hammer is listed.
+You're likely to face similar problems that require some exploration in many real-life scenarios.
 </div>
 <div class="practice-prob-answer">
   <a href="http://stealth.modeanalytics.com/tutorial/reports/b7c9462034d0" target="_blank">See the Answer &raquo;</a>